vidyapawar106/LeetCode-SQL/README.md

 # LeetCode-SQL
-I have been practising few SQL  coding questions to upscale my abilities.
+We all know how crucial is Data Engineering in Data Science.
+Therefore, I have been practising few SQL coding questions on LeetCode to enhance my abilities.

 # Question One: Combine Two Tables
 Write a SQL query for a report that provides the following information for each person in the Person table, regardless if there is an address for each of those people: